 In other words, my raising your brother is just what will happen to everyone who believes in me.

-Which means that the way to think about Lazarus’ death is this: The death of Lazarus was real and terrible, just as terrible as yours.
+This means that the way to think about Lazarus’s death is this: The death of Lazarus was real and terrible, just as terrible as yours.
 And if you think his was less terrible because Jesus raised him, the truth is your death will not be any more terrible than his, because you too will be raised by Jesus, and it is only a difference of time.
 And the amount of time between your death and resurrection are as nothing compared to eternity.

 And now, perhaps, we are prepared to see and feel the main point.
 It was love that moved Jesus to let Lazarus die.
 It was the love of Jesus for this family and for his disciples — and for you, reading this text — that caused him to choose to let Lazarus die.

 Look again at the connection between verse 5 and 6: “Now Jesus loved Martha and her sister and Lazarus.
 Therefore [because of this love], when he heard that Lazarus was ill, he stayed two days longer in the place where he was.”
 He did not hurry to his side.

-And in writing John intends — and Jesus intends — for everyone seeing this to ask: How is that love?
+And in writing, John intends — and Jesus intends — for everyone seeing this to ask: How is that love?
 John has gone out of his way to set this up.
 Jesus loves them.
 He loves them.
 He loves them.
-Therefore, he does not heal him but lets him die.
+Therefore, he does not heal him, but lets him die.
 Why is this love?

 Jesus has given the answer loud and clear and will give it again in verse 15.
 He said in verse 4: “This illness does not lead to death [in other words, the point is not death].
 It is for the glory of God, so that the Son of God may be glorified through it.”

-Therefore (verse 6) love lets him die.
+Therefore (verse 6), love lets him die.
 Love lets him die because his death will help them see, in more ways than they know, the glory of God.

 Love is doing whatever you have to do to help people see and treasure the glory of God as their supreme joy — to help people see and be satisfied with the glory of God.

 Look at the way Jesus says it in verses 14–15: “Then Jesus told them plainly, ‘Lazarus has died, and for your sake I am glad that I was not there, so that you may believe.’”
 The human counterpart to the revelation of God’s glory is believing.
 Believing is coming to Jesus to be satisfied with all that God is for us in Jesus.
 And we come to him that way only when we see his glory — “we beheld his glory, glory as of the only Son of the Father full of grace and truth” (John 1:14).

 God’s Glory and Our Joy — Together

 These are the two great purposes of all things: God’s demonstration of his glory in Christ, and human beings treasuring that glory above all things.
 That is the meaning of life and of all creation.
-And these two great purposes are really one: Because our treasuring God’s glory above all things — even life itself — is the way we join God in demonstrating his glory.
+And these two great purposes are really one: because our treasuring God’s glory above all things — even life itself — is the way we join God in demonstrating his glory.
 God is most glorified in us, when we are most satisfied in him.

 So Jesus lets Lazarus die to show the glory of God and to intensify the faith of his disciples.
-And the Gospel of John was written for these two great aims—to reveal the glory of the only Son from the Father, and to awaken and deepen our faith in him — our receiving him as the supreme treasure that he is.
+And the Gospel of John was written for these two great aims: to reveal the glory of the only Son from the Father, and to awaken and deepen our faith in him — our receiving him as the supreme treasure that he is.

-And the main point of today’s text is: This is love.
+And the main point of today’s text is: this is love.
 The aim of love is to bring people to the fullest knowledge and the fullest enjoyment of the glory of God.
 Jesus didn’t just let Lazarus die for this.
 He died for this.
 “Christ suffered once for sins, the righteous for the unrighteous, that he might bring us to God” (1 Peter 3:18).
 Jesus prayed that on the other side of his death his redeemed people would see his glory: “I desire that they also, whom you have given me, may be with me where I am, to see my glory” (John 17:24).
 What is love?
 Love is the longing that labors and suffers to enthrall others with what is infinitely and eternally satisfying: the glory of God.